-FRN 302 (3) Advanced French Grammar and Composition-Review and study of advanced French grammar topics with intensive practice in writing French prose for a variety of purposes.
+FRN 302 (3) Advanced French Grammar & Composition-Review and study of advanced French grammar topics with intensive practice in writing French prose for a variety of purposes.
 Pre-requisite: FRN 301.
-FRN 311 (3) Survey of French Literature I-A chronological

 FRN 311 (3) Survey of French Literature I-A chronological overview of French literature from the Middle Ages through the Eighteenth Century.

-FRN 312 (3) Survey of French Literature II-A chronological overview of French literature of the Nineteenth and Twentieth Centuries
+FRN 312 (3) Survey of French Literature II-A chronological overview of French literature of the Nineteenth and Twentieth Centuries.

-FRN 323 (3) Introduction to French Civilization-A survey of French history from the Roman conquest of Gaul to the present followed by an overview of contemporary French civilization
+FRN 323 (3) Introduction to French Civilization-A survey of French history from the Roman conquest of Gaul to the present followed by an overview of contemporary French civilization.

-FRN 371 (1) French Listening Comprehension and Conversation Practice-Extensive practice viewing and discussing French-language films.
+FRN 371 (1) French Listening Comprehension & Conversation Practice-Extensive practice viewing and discussing French-language films.
 Class meets two hours per week.
 Credit/No Credit.
 Course may be repeated for credit; may be counted only once toward major or minor.
-Prerequisite: FRN 301 or permission of instructor.
+Pre-requisite: FRN 301 or permission of instructor.

-FRN 372 (1) French Listening Comprehension and Conversation Practice-A continuation of FRN 371.
-Extensive practice viewing and discussing French-language films.
+FRN 372 (1) French Listening Comprehension & Conversation Practice-A continuation of FRN 371.
+Extensive practice viewing and discussing Frenchlanguage films.
 Class meets two hours per week.
 Credit/No Credit.
 May be repeated for credit.
 May be counted only once toward major or minor.
 Pre-requisite: FRN 301 or permission of instructor.

 FRN 391 (1-3) Independent Study-Independent study in a specialized field in consultation with supervising professor.
-Pre-requisite: Completion of at least one 300-level French course and a 3.0 GPA in French courses or permission of professor.
+Pre-requisite: Completion of at least one 300level French course and a 3.0 GPA in French courses or permission of professor.
 Contract.

 FRN 393 (1-3) Seminar-A course designed for advanced French students with the area of concentration to be determined by the staff.
 Credit for this course may be given more than once.
 FRN 403 (3) French Linguistics-Introduction to the study of linguistics with reference to the French language.
 Analysis of French phonology, morphology, and syntax.